WARNING: CONTAINS SPOILERS FOR A MEMORY OF LIGHT

 The city of Tar Valon – in name and partly in function – is very close to a city in Middle-Earth, the city of Minas Tirith.

 "…the men of Gondor changed the name of their remaining tower…to Minas Tirith, the "Tower of the Guard".
 This proved to be an appropriate name; for over a thousand years Minas Tirith stood on guard against the evil forces that threatened to entirely destroy Gondor…In 1900, the city was strengthened by the building of the White Tower…"So we have a city named Tower of the Guard, with a famous White Tower.
 Tar Valon means, in the Old Tongue, Tower of Guard, and is home to the White Tower.
 Minas Tirith guarded for many years against Sauron; the Aes Sedai, in part, guard against the return of the Shadow.
 Just look at the Green Ajah; that is their entire purpose.
 One can stretch the parallels even further; both cities were never taken in battle.
 Both have declined over the years to a shadow of what they once were.
 Both were ruled by rulers who were unknowingly under the influence of the Shadow; Denethor through his palantir, Elaida through Alviarin.
 Minas Tirith was rescued from decline and evil by the arrival of the rightful ruler (with an army), and under him experienced a renaissance.
-Tar Valon was rescued from Elaida and the Black Ajah by Egwene’s arrival, and under her will become stronger than ever, as Elaida Foretold: "The White Tower will be whole, except for remnants cast out and scorned, whole and stronger than ever."
+Tar Valon was rescued from Elaida and the Black Ajah by Egwene’s arrival, and under her will experienced a turnaround.
+As Elaida Foretold: "The White Tower will be whole, except for remnants cast out and scorned, whole and stronger than ever."

-Mesaana brought her Black Ajah to attach the Tower in Tel’aran’rhiod but was defeated by Egwene; the Witchking brought his army to take Minas Tirith and was killed by a woman and a hobbit.
+Mesaana brought her Black Ajah to attack the Tower in Tel’aran’rhiod but was defeated by Egwene; the Witchking brought his army to take Minas Tirith and was killed by a woman and a hobbit.
 Egwene encapsulated both roles being a woman from the Shire-like Two Rivers.

 The similarities don't end there, however.
 The most interesting similarity is that, in The Silmarillion, Tolkien informs us that the Minas Tirith we see in The Lord of the Rings is not the first city in his world that bore the name.
 Before the great battle that ended the "quenta silmarillion," there existed another city in Beleriand named Minas Tirith, near the Northwestern Pass into Anfauglith.